On the stability of tensor product of representations of classical groups: Pieri's formula for Classical Groups and Consequences

 \end{theorem}

-\begin{proof} The symplectic Pieri's formula as given in \cite{SO} is the same as displayed above.
-For odd orthogonal groups the Pieri's formula in \cite{SO} allows the condition $|\lambar / \xibar| + |\mubar / \xibar|=k-1$.
-However as $\lambda_n=0$ the Pieri's formula as given in \cite{SO} becomes the same as the Pieri's formula for the symplectic groups.
-Similarly for the even orthogonal groups, the condition $\lambda_{n-1}=\lambda_n=0$ implies $\xi_{n-1}=\xi_n=0$ and hence for the Pieri's formula as given in this theorem. \end{proof}
+\begin{proof} The symplectic Pieri's formula (Lemma~\ref{Pieri Sp}) is the same as what is asserted above.
+For odd orthogonal groups the Pieri's formula (Lemma~\ref{pieri odd}) allows the condition $|\lambar / \xibar| + |\mubar / \xibar|=k \text{ and }k-1$.
+But the condition $|\lambar / \xibar| + |\mubar / \xibar|=k-1$ does not occur as $\llam \neq n$.
+Hence the Pieri's formula (Lemma~\ref{pieri odd}) simplifies to the formula asserted above.
+Similarly for the even orthogonal groups, in Lemma~\ref{pieri even}, the condition $\lambda_{n-1}=\lambda_n=0$ implies $\xi_{n-1}=\xi_n=0$, hence the Pieri's formula (Lemma~\ref{pieri even}) reduces to the assertion in our theorem. \end{proof}